shibatch/tlfloat/CODE_OF_CONDUCT.md

-# TLFloat Community Guidelines (version 0.2)
+# TLFloat Community Guidelines (version 0.3)

 ## Purpose and positioning of these guidelines

 These guidelines summarize the standards of practice that the participating members of the project are expected to follow in order to facilitate the promotion and operation of the project.

 More specifically, one of the purposes of establishing these guidelines is to prevent conflicts among the members.

+In addition, if a company is using this software for commercial purposes, such as bundling it with their products for sale, and wishes this software to be maintained continuously, they should provide financial support to this project.
+The "burnout" of OSS developers is a frequently discussed topic, but the real problem is that companies that use OSS commercially do not financially support open source projects.
+Development and maintenance of OSS cannot proceed unless someone contributes resources, and the role of providing resources free of charge should not be imposed on those who have been developing OSS.
+Also, by the time each prominent OSS has achieved usable performance by commercial standards, the developers or their employers have had to bear the development resources.
+Even if a company does not expect continuous maintenance of OSS, it is natural that a company that uses OSS commercially should bear a part of the development resources up to that point.

 These guidelines are not a set of rules, and no penalties or other consequences for violations are set forth in this guideline.
+Each member may completely disregard these guidelines if he/she wishes.

 ## The guidelines